On-Campus Exams - Adverse Weather

-If you miss some of your examination due to disrupted travel caused by bad weather, and you believe that your performance was affected by having less time in the examination, you can apply for consideration under the regulations on ‘Incomplete assessment resulting from Good Cause’ in the University Code of Assessment.
+If you miss some of your examination due to seriously disrupted travel caused by bad weather, and you believe that your performance was affected by having less time in the examination, you can apply for consideration under the regulations on ‘Incomplete assessment resulting from Good Cause’ (see §16.45 - §16.53) in the University Code of Assessment.

 It is your responsibility to initiate this process after the exam has taken place.
-Then, you must submit your case as a Good Cause Claim on MyCampus not later than five working days after the examination.
-You should ensure that you collect any documentation that you deem necessary to support your absence and upload this documentation into MyCampus.
+In particular, you must submit your case as a Good Cause Claim on MyCampus not later than five working days after the examination.
+You should ensure that you collect documentation to support your absence and upload this into MyCampus.
 (Additional evidence can be added to your MyCampus Good Cause Claim after the five working days deadline, but this should be done as soon as possible.)

-In circumstances where you are unable to attend an examination you should inform the relevant Course Co-ordinator(s) of the situation as soon as possible and follow this up by completion of a Good Cause Claim on MyCampus not later than five working days after the examination, as detailed in the section above.
-All significant absences will be considered by the relevant Board of Examiners and the regulations on 'Incomplete assessment resulting from Good Cause' will be applied (see above).
+In circumstances where you are unable to attend an examination due to extreme travel disruption which could not have been foreseen, you should inform the relevant Course Co-ordinator(s) of the situation as soon as possible and follow this up by completion of a Good Cause Claim on MyCampus not later than five working days after the examination, as detailed in the section above.
+All such claims will be considered by the relevant Board of Examiners and the regulations on 'Incomplete assessment resulting from Good Cause' will be applied (see above).

 Cancellation of Examinations

 In extreme weather the University Secretary may authorise the cancellation of examinations at the University.
-Notice of such cancellations shall be posted on this website as soon as possible and the Communications Office will inform our social media community through Facebook and Twitter of the latest advice and updates.
+Notice of such cancellations shall be posted on the University website as soon as possible and the Communications Office will inform our social media community through Facebook and Twitter of the latest advice and updates.

 When examinations are cancelled they will be re-scheduled at the earliest opportunity, but not during vacation weeks.
-Given that the winter examination diet lasts up to the end of Semester 1, re-scheduled examinations are likely to run from the beginning of Semester 2: i.e. anytime from Monday 11 January 2021 onwards.
-Students are expected to attend these examinations as they would on the original date.
+Students are expected to attend these examinations as they would have done on the original date.